carsor22/interview-assignment/README.md

 #### Prioritisation of the steps towards completing the task:

 - An outline of the course of action, by following the agile iterative approach, is central to the project outcome.

-        1. Most important element: set up Nodejs development environment on the back end.
+Most important element: set up Nodejs development environment on the back end.
 Create a SQLite3 database on the server to store the data objects from the sqldump file.
 An advantage of SQLite3 is that it serves as a stand alone database that does not require a full client-server environment: this is ideal for small projects with a small amount of data.
 Also setup routing endpoints for API fetch with a proxy key to manage client requests.

-        2. Access database json data from express api endpoint and render through Reactjs on client side using state management.
+- Access database json data from express api endpoint and render through Reactjs on client side using state management.
 Design the UI once favourite movie data is passed in successfully.

-        3. The next stage of the development cycle is to add the functionality option for users to add or remove the list of favourite movies.
-This can be done using vanilla javascript DOM manipulation.
+The next stage of the development cycle is to add the functionality option for users to add or remove the list of favourite movies from a dynamic state component.

-        4. The final step of least concern are the bonus tasks of the assignment.
+- The final step of least concern are the bonus tasks of the assignment.
 These include adding user authentication (login system) and deploying the application to Heroku.

 ## Reflection on challenges, limitations & setbacks of initial solution:

+- There were some challenges over the course of the assignment.

 ## Reflection on next steps, improvements, and modifications: